gitter-badger/c2mon/docs/src/user-guide/kubernetes_config.md

 The C@MON cluster also comes with Grafana instance, preconfigured with the MySQL datasource and a dashboard for viewing the data provided by the hostmetrics DAQ!

-To perform the first time login use admin/admin and then change the password if desired
+Check it out in http://your_cluster_ip:31323/ and select the hostmetrics dashboard!

-Check it out in http://your_cluster_ip:31323/
+To perform any changes visit http://your_cluster_ip:31323/login, use admin/admin and then change the password if desired

 <!-- ### Inspecting the data